MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/dictionary.rst

 Supported phone sets
 ====================

-In addition to the basic capabilities, specifying a phone set can aid in creating acoustic models that are better suited to the particular phones.
-For instance, phones like glottal stops, taps/flaps, and schwas can all be extremely short where the 30 ms minimum duration of the normal acoustic model may be too long and cause mis-alignments.
+In addition to the basic capabilities, specifying a phone set can aid in creating acoustic models that are better suited to the particular phones, with better contextual questions dependent on the place and manner of articulation for triphone modeling.